 Netzer was the star of the great Borussia Mönchengladbach of the 1970's.
 He won the European Championship in 1972 and then, the World Cup in 1974.
 His best performance, however, was in 1972, where he was the star at the quarterfinal against England.
 He later joined Real Madrid in 1973 and outperformed Johan Cruyff's Barcelona in the early 1970's in a period dominated by Real Madrid.

-The captain of the 1954 World Cup winning team.
+Fritz Walter was the captain of the 1954 World Cup winning team.
 He had over 60 caps and also went to the 1958 World Cup Finals.
 He was selected as the UEFA Golden Player for Germany at the 50th anniversary of UEFA in 2004.
 He played with Kaiserslautern.
-During the War, he captured as a POW and his life was spared because the guards recognised him as the famous footballers.
+During the War, he captured as a POW and his life was spared because the guards recognised him as a famous footballer.

 |Fritz Walter in 1954|